 - Evaluation measures

 - The evaluation measures explain how student grades are calculated.
 Take a look to see where points are distributed and how the assignments are broken down for a student’s grade.
+If the evaluation measures are not included on the syllabus, check with the department chairperson.

 - Late work and/or make up work